Skip to content

 Command What it does Token-saving payoff

-/chronicle improve Scans session history for back-and-forth, misunderstood intent, and repeated corrections โ€” then generates custom-instruction snippets to prevent the pattern next time Highest.
+/chronicle improve Scans session history for back-and-forth, misunderstood intent, and repeated corrections โ€” then generates custom-instruction snippets to prevent the pattern next time High.
 Cuts off recurring waste at the source.
 Each fix compounds across every future session in that repo.

 /chronicle standup Generates a standup summary from your session data (branches, PRs, status) Indirect โ€” saves the 10 minutes you'd spend reconstructing yesterday, not direct token spend.